-D-11 Connection to Mount Vernon Trail along future water from east of Fairfax St. to Slaters Lane Construct new multi-use path connection along future waterfront park between east of Fairfax Street to Slaters Ln.
-Portion of such connection currently exist, but would have to be improved/reconstructed once the old energy plan site is developed Old Town North Small Area Plan Project Ped/Bike \$1-5 million Not Started D-12 Segments of Backlick Run on developer property along Backlick Run stream Backlick Run multi-use path runs from Armistead Booth Park to the City limits with Fairfax Co. to the West.
+D-11 future water from east of Fairfax St. to Slaters Detrived and the control of the cont Old Town North Small Area Plan Project Ped/Bike \$1-5 million Not Started property along Backlick Run stream Backlick Run multi-use path runs from Armistead Booth Park to the City limits with Fairfax Co. to the West.
 Several segments of the trail run along private property in process of redevelopment.
 EW/Landmark/Van Dorn SAP Project Ped/Bike \$1-5 million Not Started D-13 New High Street New High Street: The Plan recommends a new "High Street" that will connect the core of the Landmark Mall redevelopment to the balance of the West End Town Center across Duke Street.
-It then continues south to Pickett Street as a local-serving alternative to Van Dorn- Street.
+It then continues south to Pickett Street as a local-serving alternative to Van Dorn-Street.
 Along the way, it greatly improves local connectivity while creating considerable market value for the adjacent parcels.
-North of- Stevenson Avenue, New High Street will also accommodate- dedicated lanes for the new Van Dorn Street transit line as it makes- its way through the core of the West End Town Center.
-EW/Landmark/Van Dorn- SAP Project Streets More than \$5 million Not Started D-14 Duke Street and North Van Dorn Street Redesign Includes streetscape improvements plus a shared use path along Van Dorn Street EW/Landmark/Van Dorn SAP Project Streets Started D-17 Eisenhower East SAP Bicycle and Pedestrian Facilities Rec #65 and 73 (with developers) Eisenhower East Project Bicycle Less than \$1 million Not Started D-18 Removal of Ramp Structure over Duke Street 10.1.10 - Remove ramp and reconfigure Duke Street EW/Landmark/Van Dorn- SAP Project Streets More than \$5 million Started
+North of Stevenson Avenue, New High Street will also accommodate dedicated lanes for the new Van Dorn Street transit line as it makes its way through the core of the West End Town Center.
+EW/Landmark/Van Dorn- SAP Project Streets More than \$5 million Not Started 1)-14 Duke Street and North Van Dorn Street Redesign , , , , , , , , , , , , , , , , , , , EW/Landmark/Van Dorn SAP Project Streets Started 1)-1/ Eisenhower East SAP Bicycle and Pedestrian Facilities Eisenhower East Project Bicycle Less than \$1 million Not Started D-18 Removal of Ramp Structure over Duke Street 10.1.10 - Remove ramp and reconfigure Duke Street EW/Landmark/Van Dorn- SAP Project Streets More than \$5 million Started